 Cotyledons are always the first leaf-like structures to form when a seed germinates.
 Most cotyledons are nondescript and tend to look similar within a plant family.

-Once the true leaves develop, they start to resemble actual leaves on the mature plant—just tinier versions of them.
 True leaves grow above the cotyledons and take over the job of supporting the plant for the rest of its lifecycle.
+Eventually, the cotyledons dry up and fall off as they’re no longer needed.

 After the first few sets of leaves sprout and the roots dig deeper into the soil, the seedling draws energy from photosynthesis above ground and nutrients found below ground.
-This is when it enters its vegetative state, and your once-little seedling is on its way to sexual maturity (bud, flower, fruit, and seed).
+This is when it enters its vegetative state, and your once-little seedling is on its way to maturity (bud, flower, fruit, and seed).

 They grow up so fast, don’t they?